mehediwoo/Eflye-Laravel-Ecommerce/README.md

 then you can go to http://example.com/admin/auth and login Username: mehedilrs@gmail.com & password is : 12345678
 now use this apps.

-if you find some truble or if you want to help the developer you can contact to
+if you find some truble or if you want to getting help from the developer you can contact to

 what's app +8801518-912417
 facebook: http://facebook.com/mehediwoo